 You’ll likely want to hide your original column by adding a Hide Columns step after the Add Column step in the Data Pipeline.

-As specified, you can also replace null values found in one column, with another column’s values.
-This would be carried out at the row level, meaning, if column A’s value is null in row 3 and you want to replace that null value with a value from column B, the function would replace the null from column A with the value from column B in row 3.
-To see an example of this in the pipeline, please view this video:
+You can also replace NULL values found in one column with another column’s values.
+This would be carried out at the row level, meaning, if column A’s value is NULL in row 3 and you want to replace that NULL value with a value from column B, the function would replace the NULL from column A with the value from column B in row 3.